Dennis-J-Carroll/Day_0/the_genesis_protocols/README.md

+# The Genesis Protocols
-# The Genesis Protocols\n\nThe origin story of the Crack in the Veil universe.
+# The origin story of the Crack in the Veil universe.